sonic-net/SONiC/doc/Dump-Utility.md

 root@sonic# dump state --help
 Usage: dump state [OPTIONS] MODULE IDENTIFIER

-  Dump the redis-state of the identifier for the module specified
+  Dump the current state of the identifier for the module specified from the Redis DB's and CONFIG_FILE

 Options:
   -s, --show            Display Modules Available
-  -d, --db TEXT         Only dump from these Databases -t, --table           Print in tabular format  [default: False] -k, --key-map         Only fetch the keys matched, don't extract field-value dumps  [default: False] -v, --verbose         Prints any intermediate output to stdout useful for dev & troubleshooting  [default: False]
+  -d, --db TEXT         Only dump from these Databases or the CONFIG_FILE -t, --table           Print in tabular format  [default: False] -k, --key-map         Only fetch the keys matched, don't extract field-value dumps  [default: False] -v, --verbose         Prints any intermediate output to stdout useful for dev & troubleshooting  [default: False]